 Update (May 2020): Here is the most up to date info about an SKP importer for Blender 2.8x.

 The release of Blender 2.8 Beta and a more stable Eevee will bring a lot more artists to use Blender and try Eevee to render their projects.
 A particular group of artists will have a high interest in the software.

-If you are using SketchUp for your projects and is struggling to find a powerful real-time render to work alongside SketchUp, using Blender might be the solution.
-For people using the free version of SketchUp to make quick designs, having Blender 2.8 to render their projects might be a game changer.
+If you are using SketchUp for your projects and are struggling to find a powerful real-time render to work alongside SketchUp, using Blender might be the solution.
+For people using the free version of SketchUp to make quick designs, having Blender 2.8 to render their projects might be a game-changer.

 To use both softwares you have to overcome a problem, which is the data transfer between SketchUp and Blender.
 The free version will only save files in SKP and Blender cant import those directly.

 However, a developer called Martijn Berger wrote an Add-on that can import SKP files to Blender.
 The Add-on is free and works great with Blender.